ExodusMovementInterviews/exodus-hiring-code-guidelines/README.md

 ## Git Hygiene

 > [!IMPORTANT]
-> GRADING (SECTION SCORE)
 >
-> - Candidates should score at least 5 points (or skip if not working with Pull Requests, e.g. in the context of a code challenge)
+> - Candidates should score at least 5 points in this section (or skip if not working with Pull Requests, e.g. in the context of a code challenge)
-> - Colleagues should score at least 10 points
+> - Colleagues should score at least 10 points in this section

 - [ ] (1) Commits tend towards atomic (take care of a single thing)
 - [ ] (1) Commit messages are descriptive and follow the [seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/)